Hello and welcome to Reduced Mobility Rights.

 Far too often we see situations where people with disabilities bear the brunt of discrimination and humiliation.
 Access to air travel is not something we can take for granted.

 My analysis is not academic.
-It is the outcome of personal experience as father of a child bearing a serious condition which significantly affects his development and mobility.
+It is the outcome of personal experience as father of a child bearing a serious condition that affects his development and mobility.

-Speaking with parents of disabled children I came to realize how these problems often persuade them to forego the option of taking their loved ones on holiday.
+Feedback from parents of disabled children made me realise how these problems often persuade them from taking their loved ones on holiday.

 Publisher - Reduced Mobility Rights